-2.2 Merge, Diverge, and Weave Analysis
+Merge, Diverge, and Weave Analysis

-The methods and results of this analysis shall follow the guidance for uninterrupted flow facilities in the Highway Capacity Manual (HCM), latest edition.
-Microsimulation will be a required component in the analysis to assess average travel times, speeds and queue lengths.
-Models shall use TransModeler version and build referenced in the Existing Conditions Report for necessary interstate mainline and interchange simulations.
+The methods and results of this analysis shall follow the guidance for uninterrupted flow facilities in the Highway Capacity Manual (HCM), 2010 or 6th Edition.
+If microsimulation is necessary, then the analysis must include, but not be limited to the following measures of effectiveness: average travel times, speed, and queue length.

-2.3 Intersection Analysis
+2.2 Intersection Analysis